 Contrary to most missions, this one is entirely inward facing and human focused.
 As of this writing, there is still a significant work-life imbalance prevalent in work cultures throughout the world.
 Part of this issue is the commonly held view that good pay, interesting work, and healthy amounts of free time are mutually exclusive.
 We believe that the importance of the human experience is significant enough to challenge this by building a company that does not compromise on any of these points.
-We're definitely not the first to take this type of approach but it is certainly not nearly as common as it should be.
+We're definitely not the first to take this type of approach but it is probably not nearly as common as it should be.

-The motivation for this inward facing mission comes from the founders desire to try something different from the silicon valley-style VC backed startups that they've founded and worked with in the past.
+The motivation for this inward facing mission comes from the founders' desire to try something different from the silicon valley-style VC backed startups that they've founded and worked with in the past.
 We don't want to construct some sort of "family" because, well, this is business.
 Our view is that your work life should empower you to live the lifestyle that you want, not dictate what that lifestyle should be in any way whatsoever.
-That being said, the DareData workers have all become friends through working on projects together.
+That being said, the DareData network members have all become friends through working on projects together.
 But that was something that arose naturally rather than being part of some top-down strategy.